How to compare Solar Installation Quotes

 Certificate of Completion

-Check if your quote includes a CoC at the end of the installation – see this blog post.
+Make sure your quote includes a Certificate of Completion (CoC), at the end of the installation, which is required for e.g. insurance – see this blog post.

 CoC - Certificate of Compliance, why do you need it?